sergiandreplace/TestABean/README.md

 It will check the following:

 * All the declared fields should have a getter and a setter (or a "is" method for getter in case of booleans)
-* All the declared fields can perform a set and then retrieve the same value with a get
+* All the declared fields can perform a set and then retrieve the same value with a get (equals used)
 * All the declared fields support transitive property.
 So, after:

 ``` Java